Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/SQL Window Funtion.md

 SELECT *, AVG(marks) OVER(PARTITION BY branch) FROM students
 ```

-Result will be the same but instead of providing for a geoup it will do it for each row
+Result will be the same but instead of providing for a group it will do it for each row

 | student_id | name          | branch           | marks | avg_marks_by_branch |
 | :--------- | :------------ | :--------------- | :---- | :------------------ |